thedeepengine/full-metal-weaviate/full_metal_weaviate/README.md

 # Full Metal Weaviate

 High level wrapper for Weaviate meant to reduce boilerplates and iterate faster.
-It proposes essentially two basic highly syntax-sugar functions:
+We propose essentially two basic high-sugary syntax functions:

 metal_query and metal_load (aliased as .q and .l)